ethanlabs101/gameguardian-lua-script/README.md

 ## 💻 About

-These scripts mark my starting point in tool development, automation, and reverse engineering on mobile games.
+This script marks my starting point in tool development, automation, and reverse engineering on mobile games.
 They show practical Lua scripting, memory manipulation experiments, and my early approach to building custom tools.

 ---